TimoWilhelm/cloudflare-workers-workshop/README.md

 ## Signing-in with Wrangler

-To be able to run some commands, you will need to sign-in with Wrangler runnning the following command:
+To be able to run some commands, you will need to sign-in with Wrangler

+If you are running locally, run the following command:

 ```bash
 $ npx wrangler login